 Most common causes of poisoning in dogs (presumably in this order):

 - Flea- and Tick remedies

 - Unlocked (or generously spread out!) household detergents, rodent poison, lawn & pool chemicals, etc

-- Toxic plants, indoors and outdoors (toxic for dogs)
+- Toxic plants, indoors and outdoors (toxic to dogs)

 - Toxic medication (often human medication!)

 - Toxic "convenience foods" scavenged indoors or outdoors

 - Ticks - due to the 'Paralysis Tick' in some parts of Australia this is a prime cause!

 So, what are the symptoms of poisoning?
 How can you notice a possible poisoning of your dog?

 Don't wait for this: